Archibald Campbell, 7th Earl of Argyll: Family

-After the death of his first wife in 1607 or 1608, Argyll considered marrying Jean Drummond, a lady in waiting to Anne of Denmark.
+After the death of his first wife on 3 May 1607, Argyll considered marrying Jean Drummond, a lady in waiting to Anne of Denmark.
 Instead, in 1608 he married Anne (Cornwallis), with whom he had at least four more children.
+Her sister Cornelia, the wife of Sir Richard Fermor, accidentally shot a young lawyer with a pocket pistol in April 1617.
+The Earl of Argyll bailed her from the Marshalsea Prison.

 In 1618 Archibald Campbell converted to Roman Catholicism, the religion of his new wife, from Presbyterianism.
 She was at Spa in Belgium in August 1618 and travelled on to Brussels in her coach.